 Case Files: California Supreme Court Briefs back through 1998 are available on Westlaw (CA-BRIEF).

 The Los Angeles County Law Library keeps briefs, motions, orders, etc. from cases in the California Supreme and appellate courts.
+The Library provides access to scanned copies of briefs--searchable by docket number--back to 1999.
 In addition, briefs filed in all California appellate courts should be available from the California State Library (916-654-0185).
 Otherwise, hire a document retrieval service or call the court directly.

 To locate case file materials from California Supreme Court, use the Records & Briefs Index posted by the Hastings Law Library.